 RubrYc Therapeutics Announces formation of its Scientific Advisory Board

-San Carlos, California, December 4, 2019 - RubrYc Therapeutics, Inc., a pre-clinical company developing therapeutic antibodies for the treatment of cancer and autoimmune diseases, today announced the creation of it Scientific Advisory Board (SAB) to support RubrYc’s management regarding R&D priorities, therapeutic targets, and partnerships, amongst other subjects.
+San Carlos, California, December 4, 2019 - RubrYc Therapeutics, Inc., a pre-clinical company developing therapeutic antibodies for the treatment of cancer, today announced the creation of it Scientific Advisory Board (SAB) to support RubrYc’s management regarding R&D priorities, therapeutic targets, and partnerships, amongst other subjects.
 Chaired by Charles Hart, Ph.D., previously SVP Biology for Threshold Pharmaceuticals and currently serving as Director of the Catalyst Program for UCSF Innovation Ventures, RubrYc’s SAB will leverage synergistic expertise in structural and computational biology, translational sciences, and market and clinical insights.
 “I am honored to have such talented and prolific thought-leading scientists join RubrYc’s SAB as we accomplish important milestones building the Company.”, said Isaac J. Bright, MD, Co-Founder and CEO.

 Dr. Stephen Mayo, Ph.D., William K. Bowes Jr. Leadership Chair in the Division of Biology and Biological Engineering, and the Bren Professor of Biology and Chemistry at Caltech has also been appointed Scientific Advisor to RubrYc.
 Matthew Greving, co-founder and VP Technology at RubrYc, said: “Establishing our Scientific Advisory Board will help us to accelerate and augment our drug discovery platform.
 We look forward to rigorous external scientific review of our campaigns and the unique insights that Dr. Mayo and Dr. Hart will bring to bear”.